CrunchyData/postgres-operator/hugo/content/operatorcli/pgo-overview.md

 This command will cause the Postgres Service to be of a specific type instead of the default ClusterIP service type.

+#### Namespace Operations

+Create an Operator namespace where Postgres clusters can be created and managed by the Operator:

+    pgo create namespace mynamespace

+Update a Namespace to be able to be used by the Operator:

+    pgo update namespace somenamespace

+Delete a Namespace:

+    pgo delete namespace mynamespace

+#### PGO User Operations

+PGO users are users defined for authenticating to the PGO REST API.
+You can manage those users with the following commands:

+    pgo create pgouser someuser --pgouser-namespaces="pgouser1,pgouser2" --pgouser-password="somepassword" --pgouser-roles="pgoadmin"
+    pgo create pgouser otheruser --all-namespaces --pgouser-password="somepassword" --pgouser-roles="pgoadmin"

+Update a user:

+    pgo update pgouser someuser --pgouser-namespaces="pgouser1,pgouser2" --pgouser-password="somepassword" --pgouser-roles="pgoadmin"
+    pgo update pgouser otheruser --all-namespaces --pgouser-password="somepassword" --pgouser-roles="pgoadmin"

+Delete a PGO user:

+    pgo delete pgouser someuser

+PGO roles are also managed as follows:

+    pgo create pgorole somerole --permissions="Cat,Ls"

+Delete a PGO role with:

+    pgo delete pgorole somerole

+Update a PGO role with:

+    pgo update pgorole somerole --permissions="Cat,Ls"

 #### Miscellaneous